 Private equity investing is not without its challenges.
-However, long-term historic returns argue strongly for exposure to this asset class for most significant investors.
+However, investors able to commit to illiquid investments like private equity can profit handsomely by buying private investments at discounts to equivalent public securities as a result of most investors unwillingness to tie up their capital for long periods of time.
 The most important considerations are structure of the investment program (that is, vintage year, geography and stage diversification), access to top-tier performers, and knowledge about emerging private equity firms.

-This paper was written by David R. Lovejoy, Managing Director of Greycourt & Co., Inc. Mr. Lovejoy can be reached by phone at 412.361.0100 or by email at dlovejoy@greycourt.com.
+This paper was written by David Lovejoy, Managing Director of Greycourt & Co, Inc. Mr. Lovejoy can be reached by phone at 412.361.0100 or by email at dlovejoy@greycourt.com.